 One of the coolest things to do in Tulum is to float down on an old Mayan trading route in a lagoon in the Sian Ka’an Biosphere Reserve.

-The Sian Ka’an Biosphere offers a unique experience to enjoy while in Tulum: You float down an old Mayan trade route in your life jacket strapped on like a diaper.
+The Sian Ka’an Biosphere Reserve offers a unique experience in Tulum: You float down an old Maya trade route in your life jacket strapped on like a diaper.
 Literally!

-If you’re not comfortable going alone, you can also book a half-day tour of Muyil and Sian Ka’an here.
+If you’re uncomfortable going alone, you can also book a half-day tour of Muyil and Sian Ka’an here.

 7. Marvel at Laguna Kaan Luum

-Laguna Kaan Luum is one of those bucket list things to do in Tulum I haven’t been able to check off yet.
+Laguna Kaan Luum is one of those things on my bucket list to do in Tulum that I haven’t checked off yet.

 But despite this, the lagoon constantly gets raved about for its gorgeous colors.

-How to get there: You can get to Laguna Kaan Luum by public transport (Colectivo/ inivan) from Carrillo Puerto in Tulum.
+How to get there: You can get to Laguna Kaan Luum by public transport (colectivo/minivan) from Carrillo Puerto in Tulum.

 The colectivo should cost around $85-120 pesos.
 If you have a rental car, you can also drive there and enter the location in your GPS.